Explaining Atomics in Rust

 An atomic operation is a set of operations executed as one indivisible unit.
 Any observer is prevented from seeing any of the sub operations or acquiring the same data while it's being operated on.
 Any conflicting operation-B from another core on the same data will have to wait until the the first atomic operation-A is finished.

 Let's take the simple example of increasing a counter.
-There are three steps: load data, modify it and store data.
+There are three steps: load data

 For each step, another core might change go in and load the same data, modify it and store it back before we're finished.